rawmind0/rancher-traefik/README.md

   - false: the service will not be published
 - traefik.domain	= *Domain names to route rules.
 Multiple domains separated by ","*
 - traefik.port = *port to expose throught traefik*
+- traefik.separator = *separator between service name and stack name, can be useful for wildcard certificates*
+- traefik.subdomain = the service will be published as *subdomain.traefik_domain*

 WARNING: Only services with healthy state are added to traefik, so health checks are mandatory.